DMacMakes/dmacdocs/content/en/torrens/ise102/week12/index.md

 The only reason it's not there is.. you fill the background every frame, erasing your old bat/snake coloured pixels.
 {{< /alert >}}

-### Exercise 1: Drawing Batty's Trail
+### Exercise 1: Drawing Slithers' Trail

-Filling the screen with wall and grass has been hiding batty's trail.
+Filling the screen with wall and grass has been hiding slithers' trail.
 Stop it happening by commenting out a couple of lines.

-{{< imgcard batty_notrail_trail >}}
+{{< imgcard slithers_notrail_trail >}}
 No trail, trail.
 No trail, trail.
 {{< /imgcard >}}